phroun/appstyle/docs/internals.md

 ### appstyle.internals.getEnvironment()

 This returns the current environment as an object.
+An environment includes all current windows, with their properties and storage objects.
+It will not include temporary values, internal geometry values, or any properties whose value is equivalent to the default value for the given Window Class.

 ### appstyle.internals.setEnvironment(env)